megamsys/gulp/README.md

 Gulpd
 =================

-Gulpd is an agent for Megam cloud platform
+Gulpd is an agent for Megam vertis

 ### Requirements